Tablets with stylus: Here are the best ones

 Microsoft Surface Pro 4

 The Microsoft Surface Pro 4 is one of the best laptop-replacing tablets and it comes with a stylus, the Surface Pen.
 It also offers one of the best keyboards for a tablet, but it's sold separately.
 You can't win them all.
-Read the full review.
+Read the full Microsoft Surface Pro 4 review.

 Apple iPad Pro

 Aspiring artist?
 Apple's biggest fan?
 Either way, you won't be disappointed by the latest iPad Pro.
-Though it's smaller, sitting at 9.7 inches (like the iPad Air 2), it's more powerful than the larger 12.9-inch iPad Pro.
+Though it's smaller, sitting at 9.7 inches (like the iPad Air 2), it's more powerful than the larger 12.9-inch model.
 The Apple Pencil is an excellent stylus that's comfortable to use, and it's great for graphic designers and other creative professionals.
 Of course, it's sold separately.
-Read the full review of the iPad Pro 9.7 and iPad Pro 12.9.
+Read the full reviews of the iPad Pro 9.7 and iPad Pro 12.9.

-The Huawei MateBook has an optional stylus that has a built-in laser.
+The Huawei Matebook has an optional stylus that has a built-in laser.
 Yes, a laser.
 Whether you use it to make a point during a business presentation or to entertain your cat is up to you.
 I'm not judging.
-Read CNET's hands-on take.
+Read the full Huawei Matebook review.